davidmintz/court-interpreters-office/README.md

 Currently, installation requires some manual setup.
 We plan to make this more convenient and better-documented in future releases.
 If you're a technical person and want to give it a shot, by all means feel free -- and contact me if you have questions.
 We have some [installation notes here](https://github.com/davidmintz/court-interpreters-office/blob/master/doc/INSTALLATION.txt).

-Essentially, you need clone the repository (https://github.com/davidmintz/court-interpreters-office.git) or [download the source code](https://github.com/davidmintz/court-interpreters-office/releases/latest); then, using the industry-standard PHP dependency manager [composer](https://getcomposer.org), install the the software dependencies, and create your mysql database and a mysql user/password for the application to use.
-Finally, there are a couple of configuration files to edit and directories to create and make  server-writeable.
+Essentially, you need clone the repository (https://github.com/davidmintz/court-interpreters-office.git) or [download the source code](https://github.com/davidmintz/court-interpreters-office/releases/latest); using the industry-standard PHP dependency manager [composer](https://getcomposer.org), install the the software dependencies; create your mysql database and a mysql user/password for the application to use; initialize the database with a supplied SQL script; and finally, there are a couple of configuration files to edit and directories to be created and made server-writeable.

 # demonstration